Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains

-The first term is the expected MEV revenue.
-The second term is aggregate inclusion cost.
-A competitive equilibrium is a spam level $\spm^\ast$ at which further entry is not profitable.
+Given this price, the expected utility of each spam transaction at spam volume $\spm$ is $ u(\spm)=\frac{1}{\spm+1}r- \spc \gp(\spm). $ The first term is the expected MEV revenue of each spam transaction, where $r$ is the aggregate value of all opportunities in the block.
+The second term is the inclusion cost.
+Recall that in a competitive equilibrium, spammers enter until the expected utility of each spam transaction is $0$ (see \cref{subsec:utility-model}).
 Solving the zero-profit condition ($u(\spm) = 0$) gives

-where $\Delta=D_0-\bsmax$, $\gp^0=\max\{\gpmin,\gp_1\}$ is the clearing price in the absence of spam, and $ Q_u^0=\min\!\left\{\bsmax,\;D(\gpmin)\right\} $ is the amount of user gas included in the absence of spam.
+where $\Delta=D_0-\bsmax$, $\hat{\gp}=\max\{\gpmin,\gp_1\}$ is the clearing price in the absence of spam, and $ Q_u^0=\min\!\left\{\bsmax,\;D(\gpmin)\right\} $ is the amount of user gas included in the absence of spam.

-The first case says that spam does not enter when the effective opportunity value in the spam-free world is below the per-transaction inclusion cost.
+The first case says that spam does not enter when the effective aggregate opportunity value in the spam-free world is below the per-transaction inclusion cost.
 The second case is the slack-at-the-floor regime, where the gas price remains $\gpmin$, and the block is not congested.
 In this regime, spam depends on $r_0$, $\gpmin$, and the amount of non-spam demand that remains at the floor.
 The third case is the congested regime, where spam raises the clearing price above the floor.
 In this regime, spam depends on the baseline opportunity parameter $r_0$, the block size, and user demand.

 \begin{remark}[Connection to Mazorra et al.] In the slack case, $\spm^\ast = r/(\spc \gpmin) - 1 = 1/c - 1$ where $c = (D_0 \spc \gpmin)/(r_0\cdot D(\gpmin))$ is the cost-to-reward ratio.
 This matches the lower bound on total spam from the timing game model of Mazorra et al.~\cite{mazorra2026timinggames}, who show that equilibrium spam in an $n$-player timing game lies in $[1/c-1, 1/c]$ and converges to $1/c-1$ as $n\to\infty$.
-Our competitive equilibrium corresponds to this large-$n$ limit derived using a completely different approach in~\cite{mazorra2026timinggames}. \end{remark}
+Our competitive equilibrium corresponds to this large-$n$ limit derived using a completely different approach. \end{remark}

-For our welfare analysis later, we now derive the minimum blockspace, denoted by $B_{\mathrm{plat}}$, needed for the clearing gas price to remain at the floor $\gpmin$.
-Looking ahead, the benefit of provisioning blockspace plateaus out beyond $B_{\mathrm{plat}}$. $B_{\mathrm{plat}}$ can be written as